How Payroll Giving Works in the UK (2026 Step-by-Step Guide)

 - Charities Trust

-- Charitable Giving (CAF Give As You Earn)
+- Charities Aid Foundation (running CAF Give As You Earn)

-See our comparison: Best UK Payroll Giving Agencies.
+See our comparison: Best UK Payroll Giving Agencies 2026.

 Step 2 — The employee chooses a charity and an amount